phayes/ecies-ed25519/README.md

 1. The `pure_rust` backend (default).
    It uses a collection of  pure-rust implementations of SHA2, HKDF, AES, and AEAD.

-2. The `ring` backend (default) uses [ring](https://github.com/briansmith/ring).
+2. The `ring` backend uses [ring](https://github.com/briansmith/ring).
 It uses rock solid primitives based on BoringSSL, but cannot run on all platforms.
 For example it won't work on WASM.
 To activate this backend add this to your Cargo.toml file:

    ` ecies-ed25519 = { version = "0.3", features = ["pure_rust"] }`